aws-samples/aws-genai-llm-chatbot/README.md

 ```bash
 cd aws-genai-llm-chatbot
 ```

-If you are using Cloud9
+#### (Optional) Only for Cloud9
-- increase the instance's EBS volume size to at least 100GB.
+If you are using Cloud9, increase the instance's EBS volume size to at least 100GB.
 To do this, run the following command from the Cloud9 terminal:
 ```
 ./scripts/cloud9-resize.sh
 ```
- See the documentation for more details [on environment resize here](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize).
+See the documentation for more details [on environment resize](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize).

 3. Install the project dependencies and build the project by running this command
 ```bash